 The strong asymmetric responses of Y imply strong asymmetries in the spending multiplier.
-As shown in Table 1, the "sum" multiplier to a spending contraction is $m^- = 1.25$ (cumulating the impulse responses over 20 quarters), while the expansionary multiplier is $m^+ = 0.27$ .
-To assess the statistical significance of our result, the upper-panel of Figure 5 plots the posterior distribution of the multiplier following expansionary spending shocks (x-axis) and following contractionary shocks (y-axis).
-Evidence for asymmetry is strong with a 0.99 posterior probability that $m^- > m^+$ .
+As shown in Table 1, the "sum" multiplier to a spending contraction is $m^- = 1.25$ (cumulating the impulse responses over 20 quarters), while the expansionary multiplier is $m^+ = 0.27$.
+In the appendix, we report the cumulative multiplier at shorter horizon and find with similar asymmetries.
+To assess the statistical significance of our result, the upper-panel of Figure 4 plots the posterior distribution of the multiplier following expansionary spending shocks (x-